twineworks/tweakflow/site/content/reference.md

 See the standard library functions in [std](https://github.com/twineworks/tweakflow/tree/releases/0.0.1/src/main/java/com/twineworks/tweakflow/std) for examples of functions implemented in Java.

-#### Void
+### Void

 The `void` type is a type that has `nil` as its only value.
 The `nil` value reports `void` as its type, even though it is a valid member of any type.

 The only `void` value `nil` casts successfully to any type, and remains `nil`.

-#### Any
+### Any

 The `any` type is a type is not concrete type of its own, but it is used to indicate the possibility of any type being present in the given context.
 The `any` type is used as a default in type declarations for variables, parameters and return types.

+## Semantic structure

 ### Modules

 Modules are the top level organizational unit in tweakflow.
 A module is typically a file, but host applications are free to supply modules as in-memory text as well.
 There is exactly one module per file.

 Module files must be encoded in UTF-8.
 The default file extension for modules is `.tf`.

 The role of a module is to provide a top level grouping of related functions and values.
 In this sense modules act like namespaces or packages.

 A module usually starts with the `module` keyword.
 If there are no [annotations](#annotations), the `module` keyword becomes optional, and the beginning of the file is treated as the beginning of the module.

 [Global modules](#global-modules) need to announce the fact that they are global, and provide a global identifier to store the module in.
 A global module starts with the keywords `global` `module` followed by an identifier.
 Any  [annotations](#annotations) go before that sequence.